serafinsanchez/firebase-practice/docs/instructions.md

 Below is a detailed Product Requirements Document (PRD) for a Blog Platform built with Next.js and Firebase.
 This document is intended to be unambiguous and provide a clear roadmap for the engineering team.

+**Note: This project has been initialized and pushed to GitHub.
+The repository is available at: https://github.com/serafinsanchez/firebase-practice**

 ---

 ## 1. Product Overview